tylim88/FirelordJS/README.md

 Firelord compile time error:
 ![nested composite query ruling](./img/composite1.png)

-It has all the normal query rulings plus new rulings specified to composite query.
+It has all the regular rulings plus new composite rulings.

 ## NextJS TroubleShooting